 Langelinie is a promenade, pier, and park in central Copenhagen.
-It’s set in a beautiful seaside location offering gorgeous harbour views.
-Take a stroll by the sea and start off your 24 hours in Copenhagen with the fresh air of a new day.
+This beautiful seaside location offers gorgeous harbour views.
+Taking a stroll by the sea will certainly start off your 24 hours in Copenhagen on the right note!

-One of the promenade’s most popular features is its iconic bronze statue of the Little Mermaid.
+One of the promenade’s most popular features is its iconic bronze statue of Hans Christian Anderson’s the Little Mermaid.
 This 1,25m tall sculpture is displayed on a rock along the shoreline and depicts a mermaid becoming human.
-It’s been popular with tourists since it premiered in 1913 and is a must-see Copenhagen attraction.
+It’s been popular with tourists since it premiered in 1913 and is therefore a must-see attraction in Copenhagen!

 Rosenborg Castle is a Renaissance castle that also houses a museum.
-To visit the castle and museum, you may either buy a general admission ticket and visit the sites by yourself or book a 1-hour tour and learn more about the castle from a knowledgeable tour guide.
+To visit the castle and museum, you may either buy a general admission ticket and visit the sites by yourself or, book a 1-hour tour to learn more about the castle from a knowledgeable tour guide.

 The museum displays the Royal Collections of the palace.
-Of particular interest are the Crown Jewels, the coronation chair, and the Danish Crown Regalia.
+The Crown Jewels, the coronation chair, and the Danish Crown Regalia are some of the most fascinating items to admire.
 By visiting the castle you’ll obtain a more insightful and comprehensive look into Copenhagen’s unique history.
-This is a must for all travelling through Copenhagen in 24 hours.
+Rosenborg Castle should be on all Copenhagen bucket lists!

 The Round Tower is a 17th-century public astronomical observatory tower.
-It’s the oldest functioning observatory in Europe and definitely one of the top things to see in Copenhagen in one day.
+It’s the oldest functioning observatory in Europe and as a result, one of the top things to see on your one day in Copenhagen.

 To reach the top of the tower, instead of climbing stairs, you’ll have to walk up a wide spiral ramp.
 Once you reach the top you’ll be greeted with breathtaking views of the city.